-Australian heroines of World War One is the story of eight courageous women told through diaries, letters, original photos, paintings and maps.
-These eight women had the courage and strength for which the ANZACs are renowned and the compassion and tenderness that women can bring.
-One brave nursing sister Hilda Samsing became a whistleblower.
-In Belgium, Louise Creed, a Sydney journalist caught in the besieged city of Antwerp made a hair raising escape from a German firing squad.
-Brisbane’s Grace Wilson, ordered to establish an emergency hospital on drought ridden Lemnos Island, arrived there to find suffering ANZACs but no drinking water, tents or medical supplies.
-After surviving hardship on Lemnos, young Florence James-Wallace worked in France near the front line in a Casualty Clearing, treating soldiers with hideous wounds or blinded by mustard gas.
+She defied censorship and kept a very frank diary, reproduced here for the first time.
+In 1914, Louise Creed, a Sydney journalist, was caught in the besieged city of Antwerp and made a hair-raising escape from a German firing squad.
+Brisbane’s Grace Wilson, ordered to establish an emergency hospital on drought-stricken Lemnos Island, arrived there to find suffering Anzacs but no drinking water, tents or medical supplies.
+Grace and her nurses saved the lives of thousands who had been wounded at Lone Pine and The Nek.
+In France, Florence James-Wallace, Anne Donnell and Elsie Tranter nursed near the front line in Casualty Clearing Stations, treating soldiers with hideous wounds or blinded by mustard gas.